zeen101/leaky-paywall/readme.txt

-=== IssueM - Leaky Paywall ===
+=== Leaky Paywall for WordPress ===
 Contributors: layotte
 Tags: magazine, issue, manager, paywall, leaky Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.2.0
+Stable tag: 2.0.0

-A premium leaky paywall add-on for IssueM.
-More info at http://issuem.com
+A premium leaky paywall add-on for WordPress.
+More info at http://leakypw.com

 == Description ==

-A premium leaky paywall add-on for IssueM.
-More info at http://issuem.com
+A premium leaky paywall add-on for WordPress.
+More info at http://leakypw.com

 == Installation ==